LianWaiYuChanChan/zhiboapp/README.md

 ## Architecture
 	Apache + Tomcat + Spring + Hiberate + PostgreSQL

+## Done features.
+1. User can do collection query to fetch all.
+2. User can do single instance query.
+3. User can do create, modify, delete operation.
+4. User can do collection with filter (Just like where clause of sql.)

-## Current status:
+## Done infrastructure
-	1. The GET path of REST is OK.
-(Browser -> Spring -> Hibernate -> PostgreSQL).
-(2016/10/23)
-	2. Featurs (CRUD) are supported: collection query, single resource query, create, modify, delete.
+1. Tomcat + Spring + JPA + Hibernate + PostgreSQL
+2. CI based on Travis is done.
+3. Integration test based on HSQL is done.

 ## Backlog
-0. CI setup (0)
+0. Fields
 1. Paging
 2. HATEOAS
-3. Filter, OrderbyBy, count, groupBy.
+3. OrderbyBy, count, groupBy.
-4. Architecture: RQL + JPA&JPQL (based o hiberate)?
+4. Request Data validate: fields, filter, body.
 5. API spec finalize
-6. Security Impl investigation and impl
+6. User Login, session manage, security impl investigation and impl
-7. Interact with Cloud?
+7. Interact with Shipin Cloud?
 Should we?
 8. Admin access, UI (WEB and App)?
+9. Doc about Usage.
+For frontend developer.

 ## How to build the code?